2023 Electronics+ Recycling Event

-The Town of Newmarket will be hosting an electronics (e-waste) and battery recycling event at the R.N.
-Shelton Operations Centre (1275 Maple Hill Court) on Saturday, April 22 from 10 a.m. to 2 p.m.
+The Town of Newmarket will be hosting an event at the R.N.
+Shelton Operations Centre (1275 Maple Hill Court) on Saturday, October 21 from 10 a.m. to 2 p.m. for the collection of electronic items as well as household batteries, paint, and light bulbs.

-The event will take place as a drive-thru style / drop-off event where residents are invited to drop-off their unwanted electronic items such as TV's, DVD players, computers, laptops, cell phones and household batteries.
+The event will take place as a drive-thru style / drop-off event where residents are invited to drop-off their unwanted electronic items such as TV's, DVD players, computers, laptops, cell phones, as well as household paint, batteries, and light bulbs.
 For a list of accepted items, please refer to the information below:

 - Computers (e.g. desktops, laptops, tablets, notebooks)